 Transnet, Telkom and Eskom estimate that thieves and vandals cost them a total of R7bn a year due to metal theft

 Catastrophe ‘miraculously avoided’, plant’s operator says, after Russian shells landed near spent nuclear fuel, ‘but miracles can’t last forever’

 Every time All Black coach Ian Foster fronts the media, he presents it with denial, not truth and honest appraisal

 The vehicle is available in a single model boasting top features, enhanced mechanicals and a refined drive

 London — Even if US firm Colonial Pipeline restores supplies by the end of this week, the ransomware attack that hit the pipeline supplying 45% of East Coast US fuel has already been among the most disruptive cyberattacks in recent history.

 Details on the incident remain relatively limited — Colonial Pipeline is a privately owned firm created by big US oil companies and has kept tight-lipped.
 But Federal investigators say the firm had sensitive corporate data stolen and encrypted by cybercrime organisation DarkSide, prompting the Colonial to shut down fuel shipments as a safety precaution in case the hackers have access to other parts of the network that might allow them to do damage...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.